 Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Is sues ENV9 - Code for Sustainable Homes This will be delivered in partnership with developers and regulated through the development management process.
 The minimum requirements of building regulations will be enforced by the building control process.
 The Code level requirement for a residential development makes development schemes unviable, resulting in a shortfall of housing development.
 The Code level requirements are being introduced at a national level and as such the building industry will be required to adapt to such requirements irrespective of local policies.
 With regards to the aim for development to incorporate higher standards than the minimum required, the Council will maintain a flexible approach to ensure that the schemes are not rendered undeliverable.
 In determining specific sites for development through the Allocations Development Plan Document, the Council will have regard to the potential for higher standards to be achieved.
-The Council will monitor the proportion of dwellings meeting the Code for Sustainable Homes standard as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The Council will monitor the proportion of dwellings meeting the Code for Sustainable Homes standard as part of the Annual Monitoring Report.
 ENV10 - BREEAM This will be delivered in partnership with developers and regulated through the development management process and building regulations.
 The requirement to meet BREEAM standards undermines the viability of schemes, threatening the delivery of commercial development.
 The Council will maintain a flexible approach to ensure that commercial needs are balanced with the BREEAM standards requirement.
-The Council will monitor the proportion of non-residential development meeting the BREEAM standard as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.

-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Issues ENV11 - Contaminated Land Development on contaminated and suspected contaminated land will be guided by the Council's development management.
+The Council will monitor the proportion of non-residential development meeting the BREEAM standard as part of the Annual Monitoring Report.
+ENV11 - Contaminated Land Development on contaminated and suspected contaminated land will be guided by the Council's development management.
 The remediation of contaminated land to make a site 'fit-for purpose' makes a scheme undeliverable.
 The Council will work with developers and landowners to ensure that sites allocated for development are viable.
-Development on contaminated land, together with measures to mitigate decontamination, will be recorded in the Annual Monitoring Report or other reporting mechanism, as appropriate.
+Development on contaminated land, together with measures to mitigate decontamination, will be recorded in the Annual Monitoring Report.

-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Community Infra Community Infrastructure, Leisure and Tourism CLT1 - Planning Obligations and Standard Charges Planning obligations and standard charges will be imposed on developers, where necessary, and regulated through the development management process.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Community Infra structure, Leisure and Tourism CLT1 - Planning Obligations and Standard Charges Planning obligations and standard charges will be imposed on developers, where necessary, and regulated through the development management process.
 Planning obligations and standard charges render development undeliverable.
 Planning obligations and standard charge yield insufficient funds to delivery necessary infrastructure.
 The policy explains that the Council will produce a Planning Obligations and Standard Charges document, which will be developed with stakeholder input.
 This will consider the size and impact of developments, and the impact on economic viability.
 The Council may also review the requirement for Standard Charges through the Local Development Framework process.
 The Council will monitor the provision of contributions and, together with service providers, the infrastructure that is being delivered.